medhayappes/enterprise-docs-mkdocs/docs/resource.md

 3. [Add Authentication](addauth)
 4. [Preview the API Documentation](preview)

-We will go through in detail in each of these section [\"Next : Manually adding end point\"](addendpoint)
+We will go through in detail in each of these section ["Next : Manually adding end point"](addendpoint)